PaulHalloran/S2P3Rv2.0/README.md

 Note that you may wish you edit the list of years under each 'year' heading to download more or less data.

-- Once the data is downloaded, iedit the file process_ecmwf_era5_for_s2p3_rv2.0.py to specify the:
+- Once the data is downloaded, edit the file process_ecmwf_era5_for_s2p3_rv2.0.py to specify the:
       - spatial resolution you want the atm. forcing data to be at
       - the years for which you want to perform the run
-      - the name of the cmip model you want to process (cmip_model = )
+      - the name of the CMIP model you want to process (cmip_model = )
       - the experiment name you want to process (experiment = )
       - the location of the merged netcdf files for that model/experiment (directory_containing_files_to_process = )